codingMustache/codingMustache/README.md

 ## Joke of the Day

-What is the hardest part about sky diving?
-The ground.
+Did you hear about the new restaurant on the moon?
+The food is great, but there’s just no atmosphere.

 ## Daily Trivia

-Lenovo acquired IBM&#039;s personal computer division, including the ThinkPad line of laptops and tablets, in what year?
+Who is the original author of the realtime physics engine called PhysX?
- 1. 2008
+ 1. Ageia
- 2. 1999
+ 2. NovodeX
- 3. 2002
+ 3. Nvidia
- 4. 2005
+ 4. AMD

 <details>
   <summary>Answer</summary>
-  2005
+  NovodeX
 </details>